tillbiskup/cwepr/docs/Klappentext.rst

 Baseline Correction
 ===================
-The baseline correction makes use of two different routines: The :class:`cwepr.processing.BaselineFitting` (:mod:`cwepr.analysis` module) and :class:`cwepr.analysis.BaselineCorrection` (:mod:`cwepr.processing` module).
+The baseline correction makes use of two different routines: The :class:`cwepr.processing.PolynomialBaselineFitting` (:mod:`cwepr.analysis` module) and :class:`cwepr.analysis.BaselineCorrectionWithPolynomial` (:mod:`cwepr.processing` module).
 The former determines a polynomial for the baseline using the outer parts of the spectrum for a fit and a user-specified order for the polynomial and yields the polynomial coefficients as result.
 The latter performs the actual baseline correction by subtracting the polynomial from the spectrum.

 Field Correction
 ================
-The field correction makes use of two different routines: :class:`cwepr.analysis.FieldCorrectionValueFinding` (:mod:`cwepr.analysis` module) and :class:`cwepr.processing.FieldCorrection` (:mod:`cwepr.processing` module).
+The field correction makes use of two different routines: :class:`cwepr.analysis.FieldCorrectionValue` (:mod:`cwepr.analysis` module) and :class:`cwepr.processing.FieldCorrection` (:mod:`cwepr.processing` module).
 The former determines a correction value from a field standard spectrum, the latter performs the actual correction by shifting the field axis by the value determined.

 Frequency Correction
 ====================